weaviate/weaviate-python-client/CONTRIBUTING.md

 The next time you open your shell, you can activate your virtual environment using `source .venv/bin/activate`

-To run local instance of Weaviate, we recommend using Docker (see https://weaviate.io/developers/weaviate/installation/docker-compose).
+The newest client versions sometimes require upcoming Weaviate core features.
+We recommend using Docker (see https://weaviate.io/developers/weaviate/installation/docker-compose) to run a local instance of the `latest Weaviate core <https://hub.docker.com/r/semitechnologies/weaviate/tags>`_ for client development.

 #### Installation